OctopusDeploy/docs/docs/deployment-process/configuration-features/configuration-transforms/troubleshooting-configuration-transforms.md

 - Apply the transform **security.mytransform.config** to file **web.config**.
 - Apply the transform **connstrings.mytransform.config** to file **web.config**.

-## Wildcard Transform with Wildcard in the Middle of the Filename to a Single Target Where Both are in the Same Directory {#AdvancedConfigurationTransformsExamples-Wildcardtransformwithwildcardinthemiddleofthefilenametoasingletargetwherebothareinthesamedirectory}
+## Wildcard transform with wildcard in the middle of the filename to a single target where both are in the same directory {#AdvancedConfigurationTransformsExamples-Wildcardtransformwithwildcardinthemiddleofthefilenametoasingletargetwherebothareinthesamedirectory}

 Given a package which has the structure: